 Asian Americans and Pacific Islanders (AAPI)

 Asian Americans and Pacific Islanders MIG empowers members to be the leaders in cultural evidence-based practices in nutrition and dietetics for people of Asian or Pacific Islander origin or those interested in learning more about these cultures.
 The community fosters networking, mentoring and support for the professional issues unique to these cultural communities.
+Former MIGs, FADAN (Filipino) and CADN (Chinese), are supported by AAPI as well as other Asian communities.

 Cultures of Gender and Age (COGA)